 In this stage, we edit the aggregate of available material into posts.
 These are the blog articles, social posts, memes, etc. that we normally consider content.
 Following a well-formed, goal-oriented strategy, we work to package content with design that is creative, compelling and shareable, both channel and audience appropriate.
 Some of this can be “evergreen” content, considered material un-beholden to the constraints of time and re-usable whenever opportunity presents itself.
 A single blogpost can be sliced and diced into multiple cross-channel posts: a tweetable quote, likeable (or pinnable) image, shareable GIF, etc. But most of your content should be timely and relevant, appealing to the ongoing conversation within the general zeitgeist.

 We used to call this step “Publishing” but in the proliferation of channels and platforms, we find distribution to be a more suitable description of getting your content out across the Internet.
 Scheduling is important, and so too is the boosting, or paid sponsorship, of your content.
 Platforms have rapidly become pay-to-play – meaning it will cost to get users to actually see your posts.
 So, keep at it, test and measure your results.
 Publish content with the right timing, frequency, promotion and integration for conversion tracking, and reap the rewards of broader awareness and better engagement.

 - Editorial Calendar

 - Analytics / Insights Reports

 In the business of marketing, success is measured by return on investment and everyone wants value for their dollar.
 Beyond growing overall revenue (the obvious business goal), cutting expenses can be just as beneficial to the bottom line.
 And for most, the largest expenses in content marketing are production costs.
-An efficient and effective content marketing supply chain can go far in keeping those costs low and your threads full.
+An efficient and effective content marketing supply chain can go far in keeping those costs low and your engagement full.